 - Certain family members

-How a skilled 9/11 attorney can help you with your claim
+How does a skilled 9/11 attorney help ensure successful VCF fund claim?

-Hiring the right lawyer can help simplify the VCF claims process
+How does hiring the right lawyer help simplify the Victim Compensation Fund claims process?

 For those victims and survivors of the attack on the WTC, as well as personal representatives of deceased victims, the claims procedures may feel daunting.
 We help take the confusion out of the process and move claims through as quickly as possible—allowing those who are dealing with a 9/11-related illness or the death of a family member caused by a long-term 9/11 medical condition to move forward with greater peace of mind.

-To help ensure a successful claim, the attorney makes sure it is accurate, complete, and timely, by:
+To help ensure a successful claim, a 9/11 attorney makes sure it is accurate, complete, and timely, by:

-- Helping claimants obtain vital documents to prove presence in the Exposure Zone: As time has passed, it can be harder to obtain employment records, proof of residence (such as rent or mortgage receipts, utility bills, etc.) or “contemporaneous document” that show a victim’s presence at the site, medical bills, or school attendance records.
+- Helping claimants obtain vital documents to prove presence in the Exposure Zone: As time has passed, it can be harder to obtain employment records, proof of residence (such as rent or mortgage receipts, utility bills, etc.), medical bills (including Worker’s Comp documents), school attendance records, or “contemporaneous documents” that show a victim’s presence at the site.
+Our lawyers are also skilled at helping with sworn affidavits or sworn testimony from witnesses.

 - Assistance with documentation related to non-economic losses: While they are not required, they are valuable in making a successful claim for pain and suffering.

-Hiring a dedicated 9/11 lawyer can help maximize compensation
+How does hiring a dedicated 9/11 lawyer help maximize compensation?

-By having a thorough understanding of the VCF claims system and having successfully helped claimants, our attorneys bring dedication and aggressive representation to all claimants, with the goal of getting them the best possible compensation.
+By having a thorough understanding of the Victim Compensation Fund claims system and having successfully helped claimants, our attorneys bring dedication and aggressive representation to all claimants, with the goal of getting them the best possible compensation.
 In addition to ensuring complete, accurate documentation that includes accompanying evidence, and timely filing, we have successfully appealed denied claims.
 We pursue every avenue of compensation, because no victim of 9/11 should be victimized again because of a missed requirement or deadline.
+We help victims in areas including:

 The Weisfuse & Weisfuse, LLP advantage